jrief/django-formset/docs/source/development.rst

 base.

 The code can be found on GitHub_.
 Please use the issue tracker **only** to report bugs.
-For questions and new ideas, please use the `discussion board`_. **Do not ask questions using my private email address.**
+For questions and new ideas, please use the `discussion board`_.

+**Do not ask questions using my private email address!**

 .. _TypeScript: https://www.typescriptlang.org/
 .. _PEG: https://peggyjs.org/documentation.html